godfrey0/resume-1/README.md

 -
 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for
-- - the course of study to be granted to the Government by Tel Aviv, Israel
+- the course of study to be granted to the Government by Tel Aviv, Israel and
-- - - an overseas scholarship with a bond of six years -
+- an overseas scholarship with a six years bond obligations.
+-
 MOTTO
 - Theologian Bernard L. Ramm shared that life begins at 72!